21347/mlx90640-library/README.md

 # mlx90640-library
-MLX90640 library functions
+MLX90640 library functions for Odroid XU4

 ## Raspberry Pi Users

 ** EXPERIMENTAL **

-This port uses either generic Linux I2C or the  bcm2835 library.
+This port uses the generic Linux I2C.
 Upon building, the mode is set with the I2C_MODE property, i.e. `make I2C_MODE=LINUX` or `make I2C_MODE=RPI`.
-The default is LINUX, without the need for the bcm2835 library or root access.
+The default is LINUX, without the need for the bcm2835 library or root access. (bcm2835 is used with Raspberry Pi; does not work with Odroid).

 ### Generic Linux I2C Mode